Skip to main contentNixon Peabody Trust Company logo

 Performance-Focused Investing

 A performance-focused investor may look to proactively invest in sustainability themes, such as renewable energy or sustainable foods.
 For example, companies focused on producing sustainable and healthier foods may be better long-term investments because they will have potentially higher sales due to the increased consumer focus on healthier food options.
 Investors with this focus may also seek to invest in companies with good overall environmental, social, and governance (ESG) records because they believe these are better managed companies with lower risk.
-These investors would prefer not to own companies with major headline risks associated with corporate governance scandals or a history of producing unsafe products.
-For these investors, good management of ESG risks and opportunities is just good business—an approach that should be rewarded in time.

 Growth and demand for sustainable investing